Food for Pantries Program

 Food for Families Program

-This unique program provides healthy, fresh food including fruits, vegetables, milk, eggs, and chicken to 400 families identified by school social workers as being at risk of hunger.
+This unique program provides healthy, fresh food including fruits, vegetables, milk, eggs, and chicken to over 400 families (including more than 1800 individuals) identified by school social workers as being at risk of hunger.
 Food for Families provides a variety and quantity of fresh foods (e.g. potatoes, green beans, apples, broccoli, zucchini, sweet potatoes, onions, peppers, chicken, eggs, milk and more) not provided by any other hunger relief organization.
 Three bags of fresh food, along with one bag of non-perishables, are provided monthly to these families.
 This supplemental food can make the difference between a healthy meal and a skipped meal.

 Food for Schools Program